juhot/MPE_Util/README.md

 # MPE_Util
-MIDI Remote Script for Ableton Live 9/10, adding MPE-utilities
+MIDI Remote Script ("Control Surface") for Ableton Live 9/10, adding MPE-utilities.

+Quick demonstration on youtube: coming..

 MPE stands for MIDI Polyphonic Expression, https://www.midi.org/articles/midi-polyphonic-expression-mpe

-Ableton Live doesn't support MPE, as all the incoming MIDI on a MIDI track goes to channel 1.
+Ableton Live doesn't support MPE well, as all the incoming MIDI on a MIDI track goes to channel 1.
 However, one can create "MPE sub tracks", individual MIDI tracks for receiving each of the MIDI channels from a MPE-source, and route their output to an instrument on another MIDI track, the "MPE Master track".
 This requires a lot of manual operations, such as setting of MIDI From and MIDI To parameters..
 The MPE_Util MIDI Remote Script automates the creation and configuring of the MPE sub tracks.
 It updates the MPE sub tracks properties when the MPE Master track is modified as well.
-Currently arm, instrument, name, color and clip firing changes are handled.
-Unfortunately the updates get applied with a tinyish (usually less than 100ms), varying delay.
+Currently changes in MPE Master tracks arm, instrument, name, color and clip firing are handled.
+Unfortunately the updates get applied with a tinyish (usually less than 100ms), varying delay (launch quantization recommended).

 By default, all MPE Master tracks utilize a GhostMidiInputTrack as MIDI Input.
 The GhostMidiInputTrack is a gray MIDI track with no input and no output.
 It enables Arm button and 'ghost' clips on MPE Master track, while not